-From Monday 23rd January class teachers will share information about their subjects with Year 9 students to help guide them in their decisions.
+From Monday 15th January class teachers will share information about their subjects with Year 9 students to help guide them in their decisions.
 New subjects will have presentations during Tutor Time.

-On Wednesday 1st March we will hold a GCSE Options Marketplace during lunchtime.
+On Thursday 28th January we will hold a GCSE Options Marketplace during lunchtime.
 Year 9 students will be able to discuss option choices with Year 11 and Sixth Form students, view work and materials to help inform their choices.
+Miss Johnson, our Careers Leader, will be on hand to provide support.

-For parents/carers there will be an opportunity to discuss option choices with subject teaching staff at the Parents' Evening.
+For parents/carers, information about the process will be shared in January and there will be an opportunity to discuss option choices with subject teaching staff at the Parents' Evening in March.

-Option Changes
+Option Changes: the process

-Should a student wish to make any changes following the submission of their final Options Form these should be made formally in writing or via email, signed by the student and parent/carer.
-We will begin accepting changes from Monday 5th June-Monday 19th June 2023 (inclusive) addressed to Mrs Curley, Learning Leader for Year 9.
+If a student wishes to make any changes following the submission of their final Options Form, we will begin accepting changes from Monday 17th June-Wednesday 26th June 2024 (inclusive).
+These should be addressed to Miss Newman, Learning Leader for Year 9, who will begin the process with students on receipt of an email/letter from parents/carers stating the requested change and reasoning.
 Requests will be considered in strict order of receipt.
+All other changes will be processed in September.